LET'S TAKE ADVANTAGE OF HIGH GASOLINE PRICES

 The Manhattan project cost about $2 billion ($24 billion in today's dollars), and the Apollo program cost about $25 billion in 1969 dollars (about $149 billion in today's dollars).
 Together these aren't even as much as would have been generated by the 29.5 cent tax.

 Let's not squander the opportunity again.
-Starting with $4.00 per gallon, let's add ½ cent tax every time the price of a gallon of gas drops by a penny, and commit those tax dollars to the development of non-oil, non-polluting, safe, and renewable energy sources.
+Starting with $4.00 per gallon, let's add ½ cent tax every time the price of a gallon of gas drops by a penny, and commit those tax dollars to the development of non-carbon-based, non-polluting, safe, and renewable energy sources.

 If you experience any problems with this page or have suggestions or comments, please contact me.